OmkarPathak/Django-Bookworm/README.md

 - Easy to use GUI
 - Chapter-wise bifurcation
 - Generate summary from whatever your learning from each chapter are
+- Get basic statistics about the books you read
+- Get inspirational quotes on your homepage

 # Installation